How Your Donation Makes a Difference

 Such endeavours are costly and we hope to help GDAB in the ways we can.

 We were inspired by the news article of a guide dog user meeting with difficulties inside a shopping mall and realised that the awareness, tolerance and acceptance for guide dogs are still lacking in Singapore.
 We want to spread the message of how guide dogs can be a life changer, and raise funds to support GDAB in their efforts.

 Every donation goes a long way and thank you for your support!

 About The Charity

-As an Institute of Public Character (IPC) charity, donations may be eligible for 250% tax relief.
+As an Institute of Public Character (IPC) charity, donations S$10 or above is eligible for 250% tax relief.